 Business Insolvency litigation is the process by which companies who are unable to repay their debts or financial obligations are liquidated.
-If a company is unable to pay its debts, its creditors will have the right to initiate a liquidation.
+If a company is unable to pay its debts, its creditors will have the right to initiate a liquidation with a winding up petition.
 The process is initiated when a creditor notifies the liquidating body of the company’s insolvency.
 In most cases, creditors make an advance payment to the liquidating body for the costs of the liquidation.
 The advance payment is known as a “pre-settlement’ and is the first step of the litigation process.
 The liquidator will then work with the company’s creditors to go over its accounts and financial statements to try and recover unpaid amounts.

 In most cases, an individual’s or company’s insolvency is caused due to an unforeseen event or disaster.
 The main reasons are natural disasters, economic downturns or even the negative effects of a new law or regulation.
 However, it is possible that mismanagement or poor advice can also cause a business to become insolvent.

 What is a liquidation?

 A liquidation is the formal process of winding up a company.
 The liquidator is appointed, this normally being a qualified insolvency practitioner.
 At this point the powers of the directors cease, the liquidator being responsible for the company’s affairs from that point on.

 The main objective of liquidation is to recover any unpaid debts, and through the sale of assets, recover as much money as possible in order that the creditors are able to receive as much as possible.

 The liquidator will manage and oversee the process of the sale of assets, distributing the proceeds among the creditors in line with the strict rules laid down in law.